OpenVAA/voting-advice-application/backend/vaa-strapi/README.md

 ## GIP VAA Relevant Documentation

 0. You should be running Strapi with Node version 16.18.0.
-Use of nvm is encouraged.
+Use of nvm is encouraged. **Additionally, you need Docker!**
 1. Install dependencies by running `npm install`
 2. Copy or rename the `.env.example` to `.env` before running any of the commands.
 You should be able to run the Strapi instance with either `npm run start`or `npm run develop`.
+3. Make sure to run `docker-compose up` to start the Postgres container.
-3. Run `npm run develop` to run the server.
+4. Run `npm run develop` to run the Strapi server.

 A base "Election" Content-Type has been created to play around initially.
 Please feel free to extend/change it or add additional
 Content-Types.

+### Re-generating Types

+Run `npm run strapi ts:generate-types` to re-generate `schemas.d.ts`.

 Below is the official documentation of Strapi.